luxonis/depthai-docs-website/source/pages/faq.rst

 Not hard.
 Usually DepthAI is up/running on your platform within a couple minutes (most of which is download time).
 The requirements are Python and OpenCV (which are great to have on your system anyway!).
-See :ref:`here <Supported Platforms>` for supported platforms and how to get up/running with them.
+See `here <https://docs.luxonis.com/projects/api/en/latest/install/>`__ for supported platforms and how to get up/running with them.

 **Raspbian, Ubuntu, macOS, Windows,** and many others are supported and are easy to get up/running.
-For Install on various platforms are :ref:`here <Other installation methods>`.
+For Install on various platforms are `here <https://docs.luxonis.com/projects/api/en/latest/install/>`__.

 It's a matter of minutes to be up and running with the power of Spatial AI, on the platform of your choice.
 Below is DepthAI running on my Mac.